KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 2. Right-click on the selected text or use `Ctrl+Shift+P` to open the command palette.

-3. Search for "Easy Translator" and select it.
+3. Search for "SL Easy Translator" and select it.

 4. A prompt will appear, eagerly waiting for the target language code (e.g., "en" for English, "fr" for French).

 5. Enter the language code and press Enter.

-6. Easy Translator will perform its magic, swiftly replacing the selected text with the translated version.
+6. SL Easy Translator will perform its magic, swiftly replacing the selected text with the translated version.

 ### Translating to Other Languages